mzimm003/ISIC2024/docs/source/models/models.rst

 Results - pAUC: 0.138
 ^^^^^^^^^^^^^^^^^^^^^^^^
-    :numref:`feature_embedding_update` shows a the new feature embedding scheme much improved, particularly for the model including feature reduction, as accuracy, precision, and recall all score higher.
+    :numref:`1.2tensorboard` shows the new feature embedding scheme much improved, particularly for the model including feature reduction, as accuracy, precision, and recall all score higher.
 For the model without feature reduction, precision scores as well as the previous models, lags in